ligato/docs/docs/features/concepts.md

 Notice that the first performed operation was removal of the FIB entry, but the value was not discarded by the vpp-agent since it still exists in the ETCD.
 The vpp-agent put the value back to the cache.
 This is important step since the FIB entry is removed before the bridge domain, so it will not get mis-configured and stuck in the VPP.
 The value no longer exists on the VPP (since logically it cannot without all the dependencies met), but if the bridge domain reappears, the FIB will be added back without any action required from outside.
 The second step means that the interface `if1` was removed from the bridge domain, before its removal in the last step of the transaction.

 The ordering and caching of the configuration is performed by the vpp-agent KVScheduler component.
-For more information how it works, please refer [here](../plugins/other-vpp-plugins.md#telemetry).
+For more information how it works, please refer [here][telemetry-plugin].

 # VPP multi-version support